 Restaurant servers, also called waiters or waitresses, are the face of a restaurant or bar.
 Their job is to attend to patrons and provide high-quality, friendly service to ensure a pleasant experience.
 Finding the perfect server can seem like a tall order.
-You want someone who’s well-organized, personable, trustworthy, and hard-working, but they also need to be closely attuned to the needs of your customers.
+You want someone who’s well-organized, personable, trustworthy, and hard-working, but they also need to be closely attuned to your customers’ needs.

 Sound difficult?
-It’s not as hard as it may seem!
-In this guide, we’ll clue you in on everything you need to know to create the perfect restaurant server job description, starting off with three sample job description templates, so you be receiving amazing server resumes before you know it.
+It’s not as hard as you may think!
+In this guide, we’ll clue you in on everything you need to know to create the perfect restaurant server job description, starting with three sample job description templates.
+You’ll begin receiving high quality server resumes before you know it.

 When looking for a server, you’re probably on the hunt for someone that’s friendly, customer-oriented, and great with people.
 After all, they’ll be the face of your company.
 But in the same way your future server will represent you, your job descriptions will represent your restaurant to your future employee.
 So what does that mean for you?